Beta Address: http://blish.org/sdrdxdoc/scope1.html

 spectrum w/markers

-In WFM mode, CAR shows a 200 KHz wide spectrum of the entire FM signal.
-Right-clicking on CAR will turn markers on and off that designate (left-to-right) the baseband monophonic signal, the FM stereo pilot, the center and extent of the FM stereo subcarrier, the center and extent of the auxiliary digital carrier, and the center and extend of both standard SCA channels.
-Clicking CAR again alternates between the 200 KHz wide view, a narrower spectrum that only goes as far as the digital auxiliary carrier, and a spectrum that shows only the monophonic baseband signal.
-Right-clicking CAR alternates between no markers, right-side-up markers, and inverted markers.
+In mode, shows a 200 KHz wide spectrum of the entire FM signal.
+Right-clicking on will turn markers on and off that designate (left-to-right) the baseband monophonic signal, the FM stereo pilot, the center and extent of the FM stereo subcarrier, the center and extent of the auxiliary digital carrier, and the center and extend of both standard SCA channels.
+Clicking again alternates between the 200 KHz wide view, a narrower spectrum that only goes as far as the digital auxiliary carrier, and a spectrum that shows only the monophonic baseband signal.
+Right-clicking alternates between no markers, right-side-up markers, and inverted markers.

 5.18.1.6 - WTF Mode